quicwg/multipath/draft-ietf-quic-multipath.md

-Receipt of multipath-specific frames that use a Path ID that is greater than the announced Maximum Paths value in the MAX_PATHS frame or in the initial_max_paths transport parameter, if no MAX_PATHS frame was received yet,
+Receipt of multipath-specific frames that use a Path ID that is greater than the announced Maximum Paths value in the MAX_PATHS frame or in the initial_max_path_id transport parameter, if no MAX_PATHS frame was received yet,
 MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.